yopse/yopse/README.md

 ### Hi there 👋

 I am archish, a frontend developer.
-I am experienced in developing pixel-perfect, fast, and scalable web applications using HTML, CSS, Javascript, and React
+I am experienced in developing pixel-perfect, fast, and scalable web applications using React, HTML, CSS, Javascript and Nodejs ExpressJs MongoDB.